Let’s get into a popular question that has come up a lot lately: does CBD smell like weed?

 Premium CBD Products Won’t Smell Like Weed/Marijuana

-Premium CBD organizations put a LOT of time and effort into making their products the best.
+Premium CBD organizations put a LOT of time and effort into making their hemp oil the best.
 If these companies can sell excellent CBD oils, they will likely attract more and more customers.

 When you skimp on production quality, you end up getting what you pay for.
 Whether it’s bitter tasting CBD gummies, or CBD creams that smell like potent marijuana, there is a symptom for poorly manufactured CBD products.

 A lot of companies are trying to hop on the band wagon and sell CBD that isn’t necessarily of good quality.
 How can you tell the good stuff from the bad stuff?
 Look for the following:

 - QR codes that link to a third-party certificate of analysis on each product